h0rn3t/fastapi-async-sqlalchemy/README.rst

     :target: https://pypi.org/project/fastapi-async-sqlalchemy

-FastAPI-SQLAlchemy-Async provides a simple integration between FastAPI_ and SQLAlchemy_ in async way.
+FastAPI-Async-SQLAlchemy provides a simple integration between FastAPI_ and SQLAlchemy_ in async way.
 It gives access to useful helpers to facilitate the completion of common tasks.
 Based on FastAPI-SQLAlchemy

 Installing